 Should you suspect there’s a problem with your septic system, and that your tank might be overfull, please call 410-795-2947 and make an appointment for a professional check-up.

 As the cold winter months usher in fresh snowfalls, freezing temperatures, and icy conditions, it is time to pay some extra special attention to your home’s septic system.
 Your septic system maintains your home’s wastewater, so it is important to make sure your system is ready for harsher conditions.
 Here are some ways to prepare… Read more »

 In a pinch, it’s easy to throw anything and everything down the household drain for quick disposal.
 However, there are some things you should not put down the train for fear of ruining your pipes or contaminating natural waterways.
-Read on for a few things you should never put down the drain.
-Grease can coat… Read more »
+If you have a septic system, it’s also important to keep an eye on what you… Read more »

 Buying an old home in the country can be one of the best decisions you make for you and your family.
 Older homes in the country can be a fulfilling project for you considering many of them will probably have to have some TLC done to them.
 When you live out in the country, many… Read more »

 If you have a septic system, you’ve got an efficient, self-contained, underground wastewater treatment system.
 Somewhere on your property there’s a septic tank.
 This tank acts as a living filter where wastewater goes.
 Sometimes, problems can occur in the life of your septic system, and the best way to avoid these issues is to make… Read more »

 The summer is in full swing and chances are so is your summer birthday, wedding reception, or family reunion.
 When planning your summer party there’s lots to consider from your backyard BBQ menu to outdoor tent décor.
 In your event planning frenzy don’t forget to consider your bathroom needs.
 Why have family and friends traipsing… Read more »